Dan7n/ssh-portfolio/README.md

 A small fun project inspired by [terminal.shop](https://www.terminal.shop/) to create an SSH-based portfolio website to learn more about SSH and the Go programming language.

+Run `ssh ssh-portfolio.fly.dev` to see this in action!

 ## Deployment

 Todo - this is a work in progress and I still need to figure out how to deploy this application and hook it up to my domain [dannyisaac.com](dannyissac.com)